 - How languages have helped her career;

 - Her top tips for students looking to get onto the Fast Stream.

-Below, you can find feeds of the current jobs, events and mentors available through The Career Zone that are relevant to the Public Sector.
+Below, you can find links to help you find the current jobs, events and mentors available through The Career Zone that are relevant to the Public Sector.

 Click on any of the links to be taken to the specific page.

 The Career Mentor Scheme is a popular employability scheme which matches experienced professionals with a mentee (current student or recent graduate), to meet monthly for sector insights and one to one careers advice and guidance over a six month period.